Shenzhou (spacecraft)

+Two Shenzhou craft are typically docked to China's Tiangong modular space station, complemented by the Tianzhou cargo spacecraft.
+Shenzhou missions previously docked with the Tiangong-1 and Tiangong-2 space stations.
 Its maiden uncrewed flight, Shenzhou 1, was on 19 November 1999, with the first crewed mission, Shenzhou 5, taking flight on 15 October 2003.
 It is slated for replacement by the next-generation Mengzhou, currently in development, with a two module configuration.

 Etymology

-The literal meaning of the native name 神舟 (p: Shénzhōu; /'ʃɛn'dʒoʊ/) is "the Divine vessel [on the Heavenly River]", to which Heavenly River (天河) means the Milky Way in Classical Chinese. 神舟 is a pun and neologism that plays on the poetic word referring to China, 神州, meaning Divine realm, which bears the same pronunciation.
+The literal meaning of the native name 神舟 (pinyin: Shénzhōu) is "the Divine vessel [on the Heavenly River]", to which Heavenly River (天河) means the Milky Way in Classical Chinese. 神舟 is a pun and neologism that plays on the poetic word referring to China, 神州, meaning Divine realm, which bears the same pronunciation.
 For further information, refer to Chinese theology, Chinese astronomy and names of China.

 History

-China's first efforts at human spaceflight started in 1968 with a projected launch date of 1973.
-Although China successfully launched an uncrewed satellite in 1970, its crewed spacecraft program was cancelled in 1980 due to a lack of funds.
+China's first efforts at human spaceflight started in 1967, with the Shuguang spacecraft design, projected to launch in 1973.
+Although China successfully launched an uncrewed satellite in 1970, the Shuguang was cancelled in 1972, and the entire program in 1980, due to a lack of funds.

 The Chinese crewed spacecraft program was relaunched in 1992 with Project 921.
 The Phase One spacecraft followed the general layout of the Russian Soyuz spacecraft, with three modules that could separate for reentry.
 China signed a deal with Russia in 1995 for the transfer of Soyuz technology, including life support and docking systems.
 The Phase One spacecraft was then modified with the new Russian technology.
-The general designer of Shenzhou-1 through Shenzhou-5 was Qi Faren ((戚发轫), 26 April 1933), and from Shenzhou-6 on, the general design was turned over to Zhang Bainan ((张柏楠), 23 June 1962).
+The general designer of Shenzhou-1 through Shenzhou-5 was Qi Faren (戚发轫), and from Shenzhou-6 on, the general design was turned over to Zhang Bainan (张柏楠).

-The first uncrewed flight of the spacecraft was launched on 19 November 1999, after which Project 921/1 was renamed Shenzhou, a name reportedly chosen by Jiang Zemin.
+The first uncrewed flight of the spacecraft was launched on 19 November 1999, after which Project 921/1 was renamed Shenzhou, a name chosen by then Chinese president Jiang Zemin.
 A series of three additional uncrewed flights were carried out.
 The first crewed launch took place on 15 October 2003 with the Shenzhou 5 mission.
 The spacecraft has since become the mainstay of the Chinese crewed space program, being used for both crewed and uncrewed missions.